UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

 A HemoCell case produces multiple types of output.
 The simplest is the ``csv`` output which consists of all the information about cells in csv files.
-To merge the csv files into a single one per timestep you can use the script :any:`ccsv` in the ``tmp`` directory.
+To merge the csv files into a single one per time-step you can use the script :any:`ccsv` in the ``tmp`` directory.
 This will generate them for you.

-The more detailed ouput on both the fluid field and particle field is stored in ``hdf5`` format.
+The more detailed output on both the fluid field and particle field is stored in ``hdf5`` format.
 We recommend using the `XDMF`_ format to make these readable for `Paraview`_ .
 To generate ``*.xmf`` files run the :any:`bpp` script.

-When you have created the ``*.xmf`` files you can load them into paraview, please select the *Legacy* XDMF file format when loading them in.
+When you have created the ``*.xmf`` files you can load them into Paraview, please select the *Legacy* XDMF file format when loading them in.
 The HemoCell ``.xmf`` files are not yet XDMF3 compatible.